 Regional Youth Circuits

 USA Fencing has developed a Regional Youth Circuit (RYC) program to help foster youth competition.
-A “region” is loosely defined as “driving distance”.
-For Seattle-area fencers, this typically means RYCs in Seattle or Portland.
-Typically there is one at RCFC every season, and two at Northwest Fencing Center in Portland.
+There are six roughly-equal sized Regions in the US.
+We are in Region 1; while this includes the northwest quadrant of the country, most tournaments are in Seattle or Portland.
+Typically there is one RYC at RCFC every season, one at Salle Auriol Seattle, and two at Northwest Fencing Center in Portland.
 RYCs usually feature Youth-10, Youth-12, and Youth-14 events in all three weapons.

 RYCs are run on a more official level than local club tournaments, with stricter equipment requirements and more official referees.
 Fencers must have their own equipment to fence in an RYC.

 RYCs are good higher-level competition experience for youth fencers.
-They are also a qualifying path for national events – Youth-10 and Youth-12 fencers who wish to fence in a national tournament must fence an RYC or SYC first.
-RYCs also allow fencers to earn regional point rankings, which are part of the qualifying path to Summer Nationals.
+They also allow fencers to earn regional point rankings, which are part of the qualifying path to Summer Nationals.
+You can only earn points at an RYC in your own region.

 Super Youth Circuits

 The next level in youth competition is the Super Youth Circuit.
 These are held throughout the season, typically with two or three in the Western US.
 RCFC hosts an SYC in the spring.
 These tournaments are significantly bigger and tougher than RYCs.
-Fencers can earn points towards the US national rankings at SYCs.
+Fencers can earn points towards the US national rankings at SYCs, and can earn points in any region.

 Regional Junior/Cadet Circuits